-residential mortgages, and
+residential mortgages,

-investments in other prohibited businesses (e.g. certain farming businesses, gambling businesses, massage parlors, country clubs, etc.).
+investments in other NMTC prohibited businesses (e.g. certain farming businesses, gambling businesses, massage parlors, country clubs, etc.), and

-financial counseling related to any of the above products do not align with activities listed in Question 13 and should not be included in Question 19.
+financial counseling related to any of the above products that do not align with activities listed in Question 13 and should not be included in Question 19.

 All types of business lending, except for Restricted NMTC Business Activities, should be listed in Tables B1-B3, regardless of the size of the investment or geographic location of the investment.
 Similarly, the Applicant’s track record of Financial Counseling and Other Services (FCOS) provided to businesses should be described in the narrative response to Question 19.
-Per the 2018 Allocation Application glossary, FCOS is advice provided by a CDE relating to the organization or operation of a trade or business.
+Per the 2019 Allocation Application glossary, FCOS is advice provided by a CDE relating to the organization or operation of a trade or business.
 See 26 CFR 1.45D-1(d)